ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 3. **Flow:** This is an overall term for the "graph" (or node-and-wire model) that you define by dropping and connecting your nodes on the canvas.
 4. **Message:** The `msg` variable is the highest level variable that is sent from one node to another at flow runtime.

-?> Tip: Hover your cursor over a node in the palette in the left menu to learn what a given type of node does.
+> **Tip:** Hover your cursor over a node in the node palette, on the left, to learn what a given type of node does.

 ![node-hover](automate-0-studioNodeHover.png)